 The text field control has recently received a major update, substantially increasing the number of styling options available.
 It is now possible to create text fields that perfectly match the look and feel of your apps.
 Additionally, your customized text field styles can also be managed along with other control styles, greatly improving consistency and efficiency.

 The increased range of style properties that come with the update allows text fields to more closely match your apps’ graphic design specifications.
-The app below illustrates some of the styles now possible.

 But it’s not just the initial appearance of your text fields that can be customized; their various states can be customized too.
 A text field’s state changes when a user interacts with it.
 There are four text field states: Normal, Focused, Read-only, and Invalid.
 Styled states provide a useful visual aid for users, improving usability when selecting specific text fields and inputting values.